 What Car Do You Have?

 Before you ask a dealership to buy your car, consider what type of car you have.
-If it’s an older model with a lot of imperfections — issues such as parts that aren’t working, bad tires, or cosmetic issues like dents and scratches — you might have trouble getting an offer from many new-car dealerships.
+If it’s an older model with many imperfections, be prepared.
+Issues like parts that aren’t working, bad tires, or cosmetic issues like dents and scratches will create trouble getting an offer from many new-car dealerships.
 We suggest that you avoid taking your old, beat-up car to a Lexus dealership, for example, and asking them to make you an offer.

 Instead, look up the trade-in value of your car on Kelley Blue Book (KBB).
 Armed with that figure, visit a dealership that might be interested in selling your particular vehicle.
 Be realistic about the condition once the dealer looks over the car.
-Remember, you’ll probably have very little negotiating power in this situation because you aren’t trading in your car for a new one, so it’s the dealership’s ball game.
+Remember, you’ll probably have very little negotiating power in this situation.
+You aren’t trading in your vehicle for a new one, so it’s the dealership’s ball game.

 What Dealership Should You Go To?

-We strongly suggest that you choose a dealership specifically based on the condition and manufacturer of your car.
+We strongly suggest that you choose a dealership based explicitly on the condition and manufacturer of your car.
 You’ll want to find the dealership that’s the most interested in selling it because they’re likely to give you the most money for it.

-You should first go to a dealership that sells your brand of vehicle.
-For instance, if you’re trying to sell a 2006 BMW, take it to a BMW dealer to see what they offer you.
+It will help if you first go to a dealership that sells your brand of vehicle.
+For instance, if you’re trying to sell a 2010 BMW, take it to a BMW dealer to see what they offer you.
 If you don’t like the offer, try a different BMW dealer before going to an off-brand dealership.

 If your car is a little older, you might want to try to visit a dealer that specializes in used cars.
-For example, a 1990s Ford is likely of little value to a Ford dealership, which primarily wants to sell new and recent Ford models.
+For example, an early 2000s Ford is likely of little value to a Ford dealership, which primarily wants to sell new and recent Ford models.
 It might be desirable to a used-car specialist, which mainly sells inexpensive used vehicles and doesn’t focus on one brand.